Flathead Area Trails

 In town, paved trails and paths around downtown Kalispell

-Lawrence Park & Woodland Park
+Lawrence Park &

 Herron Park is the gateway to the Foy’s to Blacktail trail system and a local’s favorite.
 Located off Foy’s Lake Rd., the trails are open to runners, hikers, cross country skiers, horseback riders and snowshoers.
 Scenic views include Big Mountain, Flathead Lake, and Smith Lake.